RADA assists Trelawny farmers to transition from sugar cane

 He pointed out that while RADA is also pushing a variety of other crops to the farmers, such as ginger and vegetables, “sweet potato has great export potential”.

-At the same time, the Parish Manager is also encouraging farmers to utilise clean planting materials to ensure that their crops can thrive and remain disease free.
+At the same time, the parish manager encouraged farmers to utilise clean planting materials, to ensure that their crops can thrive and remain disease-free.

-He pointed out that farmers can use tissue culture technology as it is “the way to go” to maximise their production and improve their productivity.
+He pointed out that farmers can use tissue culture technology, as it is “the way to go” to maximise their production and to improve their productivity.